nabs13/PROJECT_ROMANOV/README.md

 # ROMANOV  -  Remotely cOntrolled MAppiNg lOcalization naVigation
-Romanov is a mobile robot platform built from scratch, built as my familarity project with ROS systems.
+Romanov is a mobile robot platform built from scratch for as my familarity project with ROS systems and Programming.
-The mobile plateform is meant to can be controlled remotely capable of SLAM - simulatenious Localization And Mapping.
+The mobile platform is meant to be controlled remotely and capable of SLAM - simulatenious Localization And Mapping.

 ## Components